santigogoi/Customer-Segmentation-Analysis-using-RFM-Analysis/README.md

 •	Determined the "Golden Window" (avg.
 16.5 days) for follow-up marketing to new customers.

+• Identified that 14.36% of customers in the 'Can't Lose Them' segment are high-value with declining recency, guiding churn prevention efforts.

 ## 📂 Project Structure
 1. Data Cleaning: Handling null values and converting date formats.